EDUCATION

 It is still believed that India will be far better than China which will have 34% of above 60 population by the year 2050.
 As of today, China has already realised the age disparity problem that it is facing on a small scale today, and how it can turn into a major problem if it does not come up with a solution in near future.

 Earlier, China was hugely successful in controlling its population by implementing a one-child policy.
 The country then passed a two-child policy in December 2015 which was brought into implementation from 1st January 2016.
-Two years after the implementation of a two-child policy, rumours now have it that China may soon implement three-child policy.
+Two years after the implementation of a two-child policy, rumours now have it that China may soon implement a three-child policy.

 The country recently launched a year of pig stamps for 2019 where a happy family of pigs is shown with their three piglets.
 This is believed to be a hint for the three-child policy implementation, after China had released a stamp of 2 monkeys in 2016, before the end of the one-child policy.